Draugmeister/Draugmeister.github.io/README.md

 ### Growth
 Characters are changed through in-world advancement, gaining new skills and abilities by surviving dangerous events and overcoming obstacles.

+### Death
+Characters may be powerful, but they are also vulnerable to harm in its many forms.
+Death is always around the corner, but it is never random or without warning.

 ### Player Choice
 Players should always understand the reasons behind the choices they've made, and information about potential risks should be provided freely and frequently.

-### Principles
-The Warden and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.

 ### Shared Objectives
 Players trust one another to engage with the shared setting, character goals, and party challenges.
 Therefore, the party is typically working together towards a common goal, as a team.

+### Principles
+The Warden and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.

+## Principles for Players
+### Agency
+- Attributes and related saves do not define your character.
+They are tools.
+- Don't ask only what your character would do, ask what you would do, too.
+- Be creative with your intuition, items, and connections.

+### Teamwork
+- Seek consensus from the other players before barreling forward.
+- Stay on the same page about goals and limits, respecting each other and accomplishing more as a group than alone.

+### Exploration
+- Asking questions and listening to detail is more useful than any stats, items, or skills you have.
+- Take the Warden's description without suspicion, but don't shy away from seeking more information.
+- There is no single correct way forward.

+### Talking
+- Treat NPCs as if they were real people, and rely on your curiosity to safely gain information and solve problems.
+- You'll find that most people are interesting and will want to talk things through before getting violent.

+### Caution
+- Fighting is a choice and rarely a wise one; consider whether violence is the best way to achieve your goals.
+- Try to stack the odds in your favor and retreat when things seem unfavorable.

+### Planning
+- Think of ways to avoid your obstacles through reconnaissance, subtlety, and fact-finding.
+- Do some research and ask around about your objectives.

+### Ambition
+- Set goals and use your meager means to take steps forward.
+- Expect nothing.
+Earn your reputation.
+- Keep things moving forward and play to see what happens.

 ## Principles for Wardens
 ### Information